 The election process will be completed according to the timeline listed below:

-The Parliamentarian, the Agenda Officer-Treasurer, and one Senator appointed by the Senate President will distribute and count all ballots and be responsible for all aspects of the ballot process for all voting matters.
+The Senate Secretary and one Senator appointed by the Senate President will distribute and count all ballots and be responsible for all aspects of the ballot process for all voting matters on elections for Senate President, Vice-President, Faculty Grievance Committee and School-based Committees.
+Elections for Senate President, Vice-President, Faculty Grievance Committee and School-based Committees will be conducted annually in March and completed on or before March 31.

-The required Senators are elected by electronic ballot distributed on or before March 15 of each year.
-Such ballots are returned to the Parliamentarian and the Agenda Officer who will serve as election monitors on a specified date, not less than 7 days or more than 10 days from the date of distribution.
+Departments will elect their Senate representation in department run elections.
+The required Senators are elected by the faculty of each Academic Department on or before March 15 of each year and reported to the Senate Secretary by the Department’s Chairperson.

 A simple majority vote determines the winners for all elections.
-Elected Senators shall assume their duties at an officially designated point during the last Senate meeting of the academic year (April) in which they are elected and shall hold office until the corresponding point in the last meeting of the academic year (April) in which their successors are elected.
+Elected Senators’ terms begin annually on July 1; in a year in which the President and Vice President of the Senate are elected their terms begin on July 1 of that year.
+The outgoing and incoming Senate will have an organizational meeting (generally late April or early May) to assist in transitioning the business of the Senate.
+During that meeting, the incoming Senate shall elect a Senate Secretary and a chair for each Senate committee for the upcoming year.

 Terms of office for Senators are two (2) years unless sooner terminated by ineligibility, recall, or resignation.
 No Senator can be elected to a third consecutive term.
 The Senate President and Vice President shall serve concurrent terms.
-Twelve (12) members of the Senate will end their terms one year and thirteen (13) will end their term the following year.
-This will guarantee new ideas while preserving stability and continuity.
+50% of the members of the Senate will end their terms one year and 50% will end their term the following year.

 Election of the Senate is distributed in the following manner:

-A. The Senate President (1)
+The Senate President (1)

 2-year concurrent term with VP

 The Senate Vice-President (1)